angular-data-grid/angular-data-grid.github.io/README.md

 If you need to use 2 or more grids on page, please add `id` to grids, and then use `grid-id` attribute on filters to specify their corresponding grid.
 [Example](http://angular-data-grid.github.io/demo/bootstrap/multiple.html)

 ### Next / Future
+ - Migrate to Heroku
+ - Cover with unit / e2e tests
  - Port to Angular2?